A grandmother caring for two small children received help with her utility bills.

 An out-of-work logger got money to obtain prescribed medicine.

 Material was provided to help a volunteer group assist a Jefferson County woman with repairs to her mobile home.

 A Forks woman received a load of wood to heat her house.

 So far in 2002, almost 650 persons have received about $46,000 in help — the average assistance is about $71 — from the PDN’s Peninsula Home Fund.

 From today through Dec.
 31, the Peninsula Home Fund — a safety net for residents in Clallam and Jefferson counties when there is nowhere else to turn — is seeking contributions for its annual holiday season fund-raising campaign.

 The Peninsula Home Fund is used to give families and individuals “a hand up, not a handout” to get through a crisis.

-* No money is diverted for solicitation or administration.
+* No money is deducted for administration or other overhead.

-Every dollar contributed to the Peninsula Home Fund goes to making life better for children, teens, families and the elderly across the North Olympic Peninsula — from Forks to Port Townsend, from Quilcene and Brinnon to LaPush.
+Every dollar contributed to the Peninsula Home Fund goes to making life better for children, teens, families and the elderly across the North Olympic Peninsula — from Port Townsend to Forks, from Quilcene and Brinnon to LaPush.

-All of that is expected to be spent by Dec.
+All of that money is expected to be spent by Dec.
 31.